frconor-ebook/meditations/_posts/2025-04-15-the-washing-of-the-feet.md

 Often we find a way into people\'s hearts by the little things we do for them.
 We go out of our way, we go the extra mile, we\'re thoughtful.
 We say yes.
 "Love is deeds, not sweet words" (Josemaría Escrivá, *The Way*, Point 933).

-And so, when people ask us to do something---'Can you do this?'
+And so when people ask us to do something---'Can you do this?'
 'Can you fetch that?'
-'Can you solve that problem?'---in principle, our answer has to try and be yes, because we\'ve come to live a lifetime of service.
+'Can you solve that problem?'---in principle, our answer has to try to be yes, because we\'ve come to live a lifetime of service.

 If we say no---no to this, no to that, and no to something else---it\'s as though we\'re not here to serve.
 'I only do what I feel like doing' or 'I only do what I want to do' or 'I do the work that I like doing and nothing else.'